davidemerlitti/ASHEs/README.md

 Each project describes the model of population history to be simulated over the chosen time window.

 ## Output files
-Outputs are saved in the same directory as the input file, in the form {"[input file name](input-file-name).csv"}.
+Outputs are saved in the same directory as the input file, in the form `input-file-name.csv`.
 Each simulation will be given as a single row and t columns.

 ## Post-processing (R?)